amadeuio/fruits-store/README.md

 }
 ```

-The app is constantly reading, rendering and updating this data according to user interactions, ensuring the app reflects the state correctly at all times.
+The app is constantly reading, rendering and updating this data according to user interactions, ensuring the it reflects the state correctly at all times.

 #### How does the filtering functionality work?